 “Owing to the ability of early porting of controller algorithm to the real target hardware, a large number of issues, especially in control hardware configuration, can be solved prior to system integration.
 This results in significant development time and cost savings.”

-Hardware-in-the-Loop (HIL) design and testing plays an important role in introducing leading-edge control strategies to new e-Storage product generations.
-AVL adopted the agile controller development process, completely automated firmware testing and firmware regression testing, and developed thousands of automated test cases using Typhoon HIL’s Controller HIL (C-HIL) technology.
+HIL design and testing play an important role in introducing leading-edge control strategies to new e-Storage product generations.
+AVL adopted the agile controller development process, completely automated firmware testing, and firmware regression testing, and developed thousands of automated test cases using Typhoon HIL’s C-HIL technology.
 This approach to firmware testing helped R&D teams reduce control algorithm development and software verification times and efforts, which in turn sped up the time to market for new features and products.
 In addition, thanks to the capability of the HIL testbed to emulate any of the devices, and in parallel operation as well, the investment costs for keeping a device variant in stock have been significantly reduced as well.

 Challenges: HIL testing the test equipment firmware.